Berichte 2020

 Current Notes from Namibia 16 May 2020

-Now last week we received a letter and a call from them saying that there is great hunger in their community due to the special conditions of the Corona measures.
-35 households in particular urgently need support.
-His request: Can't we help just once?
-He wrote us a letter with suggestions as to what could be included in an aid package: corn flour, sugar, flour for baking, oil, rice, tea and coffee.
-This should cost €15 per package.
-In the committee of our association we quickly agreed that we should help - also because of YOUR Corona donations.
-In consultation with the local grocery store, we supplemented these packages with non-perishable and dried vegetables, some fruit and soap and washing powder, so that a package now cost €25.
-We ordered not just 35 packages, but 36, so that the pastor couple, who have also lost income at the moment, could also keep a package for themselves.
+Then last week they sent a letter and a call saying that due to the special conditions of the coronavirus measures, there is severe hunger in their community.
+35 households in particular are in urgent need of support.
+Their request: Can't we help just once?
+They sent us a letter with suggestions for what an aid package could contain: corn flour, sugar, baking flour, oil, rice, tea, and coffee.
+Each package would cost €15.
+Our association's committee quickly agreed that we should help—also because of YOUR coronavirus donations.
+In consultation with the local grocery store, we supplemented these packages with non-perishable and dried vegetables, some fruit, soap, and washing powder, so that one package now cost €25.
+We ordered not just 35 packages, but 36, so that the pastor couple, who are also currently losing income, could also keep a package for themselves.

-All in all, this aid package for 36 households now cost 1000€. read more
+All in all, this aid package for 36 households now cost €1,000. read more

 Namibia relaxes the exit restrictionsrestriction